Digital Privacy

-Briefing: Data (Use and Access) Bill HL
+Briefing: Data Use and Access Bill

-Briefing to the House of Lords Second reading
+Briefing to the House of Lords Second reading of the Data Use and Access Bill

-The new Data (Use and Access) Bill drops several concerning aspects of the previous Data Protection and Digital Information Bill.
-Open Rights Group welcomes this as a positive development and a step in the right direction.
 In particular, we welcome the removal of provisions that would have: watered down the definition of personal data; expanded the scope of democratic engagement; lowered the threshold to refuse a data rights request to “vexatious and excessive”; removed various accountability requirements; allowed the Secretary of State to dictate the Strategic Priorities of the new Information Commission; required individuals to contact an organisation before lodging a formal regulatory complaint; removed the abolition of the Biometric and Surveillance Camera Commissioner.

 Unfortunately, the Data (Use and Access) Bill still includes several provisions that would lower important protections for our data protection rights, and threaten public trust toward the use and deployment of new technologies such as Artificial Intelligence.